 Partners

-The Fellowship is a partnership between NOAA Coral Reef Conservation Program, the Department of the Interior, All Islands Coral Reef Committee, and the Nova Southeastern University Oceanographic Center.
+The Fellowship is a partnership between NOAA's Coral Reef Conservation Program, the U.S. Department of the Interior, the U.S. All Islands Coral Reef Committee, and NSU’s National Coral Reef Institute.

-The Department of the Interior strengthens management of coral reef ecosystems, as a part of the Coral Reef Initiative Program in the Office of Insular Affairs (OIA) through grants to the U.S. Insular Areas.
-On behalf of the Secretary, the Assistant Secretary for Insular Areas coordinates federal policy and carries out administrative responsibilities through OIA whose mission is to foster economic opportunities, promote government efficiency, and improve the quality of life for the people of the insular areas.
+The U.S. Department of the Interior strengthens management of coral reef ecosystems, as a part of the Coral Reef Initiative Program in the Office of Insular Affairs (OIA) through grants to the U.S. Insular Areas.
+On behalf of the secretary, the assistant secretary for Insular Areas coordinates federal policy and carries out administrative responsibilities through OIA whose mission is to foster economic opportunities, promote government efficiency, and improve the quality of life for the people of the insular areas.

 The NOAA Coral Reef Conservation Program was established in 2000 by the Coral Reef Conservation Act to protect, conserve, and restore the nation's coral reefs by maintaining healthy ecosystem function.
 The NOAA Coral Reef Conservation Program is an interdisciplinary effort of NOAA scientists and partners with state and territorial governments with coral reef resources, non-governmental organizations, academia, and local communities to inform effective coral reef resource management and best practice conservation science.